 (5) If an item of appropriation appears in neither the House nor the Senate version of the bill, such item must not be included in the conference report.
-However, the conference committee report may include appropriations for purposes or programs authorized by bills that have been passed and sent to the Governor and may include contingent appropriations for purposes or programs authorized by bills that have been passed by at least one House.
+However, the conference committee report may include appropriations for purposes or programs authorized by bills that have been passed and sent to the Governor and may include contingent appropriations for purposes or programs authorized by at least one House.